Since 2003, Paul has been an inpatient five times at hospitals in Thailand. All of his stays have been at international

 PSA or prostate-specific antigen is a protein produced by the prostate gland.
 A high level of PSA may show prostate cancer, a noncancerous condition such as prostatitis (inflammation of the prostate gland,) or an enlarged prostate (BPH.)
 Numerical results are given in units with a normal reference range of 0-4.

-There are many other blood tests that a doctor might order depending on your medical condition.
+There are many other blood tests that a physician might order depending on your medical condition.
 I have not given a detailed explanation of all of my attached results because I am not a doctor.
-Some of my medical information is taken from Healthline on the internet.
+Some of my medical information is taken from Healthline on the Internet.

 This content is accurate and true to the best of the author’s knowledge and does not substitute for diagnosis, prognosis, treatment, prescription, and/or dietary advice from a licensed health professional.
 Drugs, supplements, and natural remedies may have dangerous side effects.
 If pregnant or nursing, consult with a qualified provider on an individual basis.
 Seek immediate help if you are experiencing a medical emergency.